mkm-world/Whatsapp-Group-Chat-Analysis/README.md

 - Extracting ‘Left_df’, this dataframe contains all actions about people leaving the the group.
 It contains the name/number of the member, the time, and the date the member left.
 - Extracting ‘Removed_df’, this dataframe contains all actions about people removed from  the group.
 It contains the name/number of the remover, the name/number of the removed, the time, and the date the person was removed.
 - Extracting 'messages df’, The ‘messages_df’ contains info about all the messages sent in the group.
 The columns include:
--- Name: name or phone number of the sender
+    - Name: name or phone number of the sender
--- Content: The content of the message
+     - Content: The content of the message
--- Hour: The hour the message was sent
+    - Hour: The hour the message was sent
--- Date: The day the message was sent
+    - Date: The day the message was sent
--- Time: The time the message was sent
+    - Time: The time the message was sent
--- Letter_count: Number of characters in the message -- vWord_Count: Number of words in the message
+    - Letter_count: Number of characters in the message
+    - Word_Count: Number of words in the message

 - Masking phone numbers in the chat.
 This was done to protect the privacy of the members of the group chat.